ldijkman/Arduino_Plant_Watering_System/README.md

 software reboot, asm volatile (" jmp 0"); at 23:59:59 to reset wateringcounter and fresh millis(); and erase days wateringtimelog

-NO PC needed to change parameters / settings
+NO PC needed to change parameters / settings / calibrate sensors

 ------